Below we present the complete text of Requiem for a Rude Man; episode 1 of The Cult of the Teeth.

 126. TRENT: It’s possible, I suppose.
 My initial thought was that they were after us.
 Maynard hasn’t been near South America in years.
 Most of his time has been spent in Africa.

-127. TERESA: His left hand is balled in a fist.
+127. TERESA: His left hand is balled into a fist.
 Could he be holding something?

 128. WELLS: I’ll take a look.
 (BEAT) Yes, there’s something there.
 It’s badly bloodstained.
 A photo of a young woman I think.